spamdummy/twitter-utils/README.md

 - Replace each item with your API Key's details

 #Usage
+- Use sample.py as a template for using this module.

+#Example
 - Run sample.py, feeding the filenames of your API Key files as command line arguments
 - For example if I have a single API Key stored in a file called key1.json, I would run the script like this:
 ```